erhanalankus/Arduino-Wake-Up-Light/README.md

 # Arduino Wake Up Light
 An alarm clock which turns on the lights very slowly.
+Lights can be controlled manually with an IR remote.
 Video: https://youtu.be/UwAyBwA90BE